Introduction

 Article Theme: This article explains DA’s definition, calculation, revisions, and impact on salaries in India, with clear examples and official references.

-What Is Dearness Allowance (DA)?
+What Is Deaess Allowance (DA)?

 - Origin: Introduced in India in 1950, DA was initially linked to the Consumer Price Index (CPI).